nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 What you should see:<br>

 <img src="images/ug_cmds_pics/OrganiseCommand.svg" style="width:80%;margin:0 10%">
-<center>Diagram 23: A new meet up: Thursday at Queenstown Public Library from 8pm - 11pm is added to <code>EduMate</code>'s Scheduled Meet Up Panel.</center>
+<center>Diagram 23: A new meet up: Thursday at Queenstown Public Library from 8pm - 11pm is added to EduMate's Scheduled Meet Up Panel.</center>

 ##### More Examples of Usage: